arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 ![RS-485 interface in Opta™ devices](assets/user-manual-15.png)

-***Opta™ RS485 and WiFi variants RS-485 interface operates in a half-duplex mode.
+***The Opta™ RS485 and WiFi variants' RS-485 interface operates in a half-duplex mode.
 This means it can send or receive data at any given time, but not simultaneously.***

 RS-485 data lines in Opta™ RS485 and Opta™ WiFi variants are labeled as described in the following table: